AtharvPaygude/internship-codes/README.md

 # internship-codes
-#it is first project of nqueens
+#it is first project of nqueens,tictactoe and sudoku